FODA(LEGAL) - EXPULSION: JUVENILE JUSTICE ALTERNATIVE EDUCATION PROGRAM

 Note: The following provisions apply to all districts that operate JJAEPs, whether voluntary or mandatory.

 Placement of Students in JJAEP—Expelled Students

-An expelled student shall, to the extent provided by law or by the memorandum of understanding (MOU), immediately attend the educational program from the date of expulsion.
+An expelled student shall, to the extent provided by law or by the MOU, immediately attend the educational program from the date of expulsion.
 Education Code 37.010(a) [See FOD]

 If a student admitted under Education Code 25.001(b) is expelled for conduct for which expulsion is required under Education Code 37.007, the juvenile court, juvenile board, or juvenile board's designee, as appropriate, shall: